 - The ordinary office hours for the clinical placement and attestation of schedule from OCP or clinical director

 - Explanation as to why the conflict is unavoidable/means taken to reschedule or arrange coverage

 - Confirmation that they have alerted their clinical instructor/supervisor of the unavoidable conflict

-I recieved an email saying my recording request was completed but I don’t see my recording on Canvas?
+I received an email saying my recording request was completed, but I don’t see my recording on Canvas?